 Preheat the oven to 400 F and prepare a baking sheet with parchment paper.

-Place the phyllo dough on a large cutting board or working surface and cut the phyllo to 2.5 inch wide using a sharp knife.
+PREPARE THE DOUGH: Place the sheet of phyllo dough on a large cutting board or working surface and cut the phyllo to 2.5 inch wide using a sharp knife.

 Cover with a damp towel while you work one 1 triangle.